Diagnosis and treatment of nonclassic (late-onset) congenital adrenal hyperplasia due to 21-hydroxylase deficiency

 The diagnosis and treatment of nonclassic CAH (NCCAH) due to 21-hydroxylase deficiency are reviewed here.
 The genetics and clinical manifestations of the nonclassic form of 21-hydroxylase deficiency and the classic form of 21-hydroxylase deficiency are reviewed separately.
 (See "Genetics and clinical presentation of nonclassic (late-onset) congenital adrenal hyperplasia due to 21-hydroxylase deficiency" and "Genetics and clinical presentation of classic congenital adrenal hyperplasia due to 21-hydroxylase deficiency" and "Diagnosis of classic congenital adrenal hyperplasia due to 21-hydroxylase deficiency" and "Treatment of classic congenital adrenal hyperplasia due to 21-hydroxylase deficiency in adults".)

-Congenital adrenal hyperplasias (CAHs) are autosomal recessive disorders; 21-hydroxylase deficiency due to mutations in the CYP21A2 gene accounts for 90 percent of cases.
+Congenital adrenal hyperplasias (CAHs) are autosomal recessive disorders; 21-hydroxylase deficiency due to mutations in the CYP21A2 gene accounts for approximately 95 percent of cases.

 ●The most severely affected individuals with classic CAH due to 21-hydroxylase deficiency present during the neonatal period and early infancy with adrenal insufficiency and salt wasting, or in the first few years of life with virilization.
 Females have ambiguous genitalia.